 Spring and fall are special times for your Pomegranate.
 In the spring the leaves emerge with an uncommon splash of bronze.
-An abundance of dainty flowers follow, their rare blending of oranges and reds reminiscent of a summer sunset.
+They then fill out the tree's dense rounded shape, lending it an appealing silhouette that would enhance almost any yard.
+An abundance of dainty brilliant flowers follows close behind and attracts a host of pollinators.

 Nature Hills sells a large variety of plants with several options available.
 Plants are offered in both potted containers and as dormant bare root without soil.
 Here is a helpful resource to understand your options as you create a beautiful landscape with help from Nature Hills.

 Ever wonder what a larger plant will mean for your landscape?
 Container Sizes are really all about the age of the plant!

 Seasonally, Nature Hills offers hand selected, high quality bare root trees, shrubs and perennials.
 Bare root plants are sold by height from the top of the root system to the top of the plant.
 Plants may be taller than the height minimums.

 Keep in mind, specific varieties and different growing conditions can affect the rate at which plants grow.
 Variations in size may occur.

 |Young Plants to 18 Months|